fauu/Kamite/README.md

 #### Setting up OCR.space

+> **Warning**
-> **Note:** OCR.space is an online service, so using it involves sending screenshots of portions of your screen to a third-party.
-Here is [the stated privacy policy of OCR.space][ocrspace-privacy-policy].
+> OCR.space is an online service, so using it involves sending screenshots of
+> portions of your screen to a third-party.
+Here is [the stated privacy policy
+> of OCR.space][ocrspace-privacy-policy].

 The usage of the [OCR.space] free API is limited.
 The limits are defined by the provider as “Requests/month: 25000, Rate Limit: 500 calls/DAY”.